apache/incubator-resilientdb-ResContract/README.md

 ⚠️ This repository is deprecated.
 Active development now continues in the [ResilientDB Monorepo](https://github.com/apache/incubator-resilientdb).

-The Resilent Contract kit can be found at [ecosystem/smart-contract/rescontract](https://github.com/apache/incubator-resilientdb/tree/master/ecosystem/smart-contract/rescontract).
+The ResContract CLI can be found at [ecosystem/smart-contract/rescontract](https://github.com/apache/incubator-resilientdb/tree/master/ecosystem/smart-contract/rescontract).

 # ResContract CLI 🚀